How to show hidden files on Mac [3 ways]

 killall Finder

-This script will reveal all your hidden files.
+This command will reveal all your hidden files once you return to Library in the Finder as shown above.
 When you're finished looking for, editing, or removing items, follow the steps below to conceal them once again:

-1. In Terminal, enter the following and press enter:
+In Terminal, enter the following and press Return:

 killall Finder